The Way of Men (2012) is a popular manosphere and self-help book teaching male readers “what it means to be a man”.

 - Masculinity is at odds with our PC, overly polite society

-The Way Of Man: Summary
+The Way Of Men: Summary

-Donovan says we often see men trying to get back to what it means being men in the primordial way.
+Donovan says we sometimes see men trying to get back to what it means being men in the primordial way.

-Men, says Jack Donovan, are judged by other men and attract women when they obey to the four core values:
+Men, says Jack Donovan, are judged by other men and attract women when they obey to four core values:

 But if she’s not, nothing will change much.
 She will still have a good life and she’ll have several men lining up happy to help her out.

 But if a man is weak, that’s a big stain for him that will make him less respected among other men.

 This will depend heavily on the type of gang you’re in.
 If you’re a soldier, it might be your endurance or your marksmanship.

 A man who takes no risks or sacrifices nothing for the gang is a man that cannot be relied upon, says Donovan.

 Such a man, makes the gang more vulnerable.

 Your reputation is tight to the other elements of strength, mastery and courage.

 He says that when men scoff at other effeminate men, they are often rejecting their weakness and their lack of manly virtues.

-My Note: I agree indeed that women are little concerned with honor.
+I agree indeed that women are little concerned with honor.

 Our Current Society

 And, the book seems to suggest, it’s not with words or career that we evolved to compete.

 The bonobos are a matriarchal society where women mate with everyone in the group.
-And peace reigns supreme.